oracle/fastr/documentation/dev/testing.md

 The directory in which to install the package can be specified either by setting the `R_LIBS_USER` environment variable or with the `--lib` command line argument.
 The former is recommended and indeed required for running tests after installation (the testing system does not honor the `--lib` argument).

 ##### Specifying packages to Install
 If the `--pkg-filelist` argument is provided then the associated file should contain a list of packages to install, one per line.
 Otherwise if a package pattern argument is given, then all packages matching the (R) regular expression are candidates for installation, otherwise all available packages are candidates, computed by invoking the `available.packages()` function.
 The candidate set can be adjusted with additional options.
-The `--use-installed.pkgs` option will cause `install.packages` to analyze the package installation directory for existing successfully installed packages and remove those from the candidate set.
+The `--use-installed-pkgs` option will cause `install.packages` to analyze the package installation directory for existing successfully installed packages and remove those from the candidate set.
 Some convenience options implicitly set `--pkg-filelist`, namely:

     --ok-only: sets it to the file `com.oracle.truffle.r.test.packages.ok.packages`.
 This file is a list of packages that are known to install.